 We both ordered stir fry vegetables with cashews and were so surprised when it arrived.
-The mix of colours and fragrances from the dish were incredible and the flavours were simple yet delicious.
+The mix of colours and fragrances from the dish was incredible and the flavours were simple yet delicious.
 We washed it down with a mango juice and Thai iced coffee (and if you haven’t had one of these before you MUST try it) and when the bill came we were super delighted.
-For two servings of the veggies with rice and two drinks it came to a very reasonable £4.
-A must try when in Chiang Mai.
+For two servings of the veggies with rice and two drinks, it came to a very reasonable £4.
+A perfect vegetarian restaurant in Chiang Mai.

-Reform Kafe was were we chose to go for our anniversary dinner.
-It’s located to the north of the old city and took us about 25 minutes to wall from our hotel, but it was totally worth it.
+Reform Kafe was where we chose to go for our anniversary dinner.
+It’s located to the north of the old city and took us about 25 minutes to walk from our hotel, but it was totally worth it.
 It’s a completely vegan restaurant and there are so many different choices of food on the menu.

 My suggestion- try the morning glory and the massaman curry.
 You may also fall a little bit in love with the bowls they serve the curries in, they’re so cute!
-For dessert we highy recommend the banana pancakes with chocolate ice-cream.
-Despite how full we were we both finished a portion each and honestly it’s probably one of the best desserts I’ve eaten in a long time.
+For dessert, we highly recommend the banana pancakes with chocolate ice-cream.
+Despite how full we were we both finished a portion each and honestly, it’s probably one of the best desserts I’ve eaten in a long time.

 We did try a whole lot more vegetarian and vegan restaurants in Chiang Mai, and although the meals weren’t terrible they just weren’t worth mentioning.
 So there you go, these are my favourite vegetarian restaurants in Chiang Mai.
 If you’re headed there do let me know if you go to any of my suggestions and what your thoughts were!

 Until next time.